erikaliang520/base_KASE/README.md

 The results return the max Result amount of youtube videos found using the search list API.
 It also includes attributes like potential video height/width sizes, video title, channel name, duration, etc.

-We sent a GET request to the Youtube Api server on postman, since we're requesting data on a search relevant to our filters.

 ## Java Code Process and Technical Problems